palexand/hnrs190/index.md

 1. Don't cheat
 1. Don't tell me what you don't need to know

+#### COVID-19
+You must wear a mask in class and practice social distancing.
+Failure to do so is considered academic misconduct and I will ask you to leave the classroom.
+If you should get sick, please let me know and I will set up a zoom conference you can use to attend class remotely.

 #### Class Participation

-I do not take attendance in class; however participation in class is important to your success, however participation in class is important to its success.
+I do not take attendance in class; however participation in class is important to its success.
 How much homework and how rigorously it is graded will definitely depend on class participation.
 Please ask questions and participate in class discussions.
 When assigning final grades,